bgigurtsis/blog/_posts/2022-08-26-icsarchitecture.md

 ![](https://www.bgigurtsis.com/pictures/posts/otarch/plc.png)

-One example Programmable Logic Controllers (PLCs) - PLCs are ruggedized industrial computers that can act as a middleman.
+One example of an ICS are Programmable Logic Controllers (PLCs) - PLCs are ruggedized industrial computers that act as a middleman.
 They modulate outputs such as actuators depending on how they are programmed and what input they receive (generally input from sensors).

 ### ICS Security Architecture